 - What sets us apart from submission is that we tell you why we will not accept your work if it is declined.
 We send authors a lengthy response which we trust will help them in fine-tuning their work.
 We welcome resubmissions, but we do have a high standard of what we accept.

 If you have a question you want answered, CONTACT US at: email@example.com and we will respond directly.

 SUBMIT YOUR WRITING

-You will need to complete the form and attach your writing.
-This form acts as your permission for us to evaluate your work.[Note: Use of a Release Form is standard practice, allowing people to read your work.
-You are not giving up any rights by including it and your work may not be used for any purpose.
-We will not read anything with out the submission agreement included.
+To submit your work, click on the link below, fill out the form and attach your word manuscript.
+If you only have a sample of your manuscript, please make this fact clear in the comment box.
+The form acts as your permission for us to evaluate your work.[Note: Use of a Release Form is standard practice, allowing us to read your work.
+You are not giving up any rights by including it and your work may not be used for any other purpose.
+We cannot read anything without the submission agreement included.
 It will be immediately discarded.]

-If the form below is not working click HERE.
 Good luck!
 We look forward to reading you.